mhshuvoalways/tic-tac-toe-game/README.md

 npm start
 ```

-Backend will run on http://localhost:5000.
-Frontend will run on http://localhost:3000
+It will run on http://localhost:3000